-6. Capital Management 55 6.1 - Own Funds 55 6.1.1 Capital Management Process 55 6.1.2 Tiering and Quality of Own Funds 55 6.1.3 Comparison of Own Funds to Financial Statements 57 6.2 - Solvency Capital Requirement and Minimum Capital Requirement 58 6.3 - Use of the duration-based equity risk sub-module in the calculation of the Solvency Capital Requirement 59 6.4 - Differences between the standard formula and any internal model used 60 6.5 - Non-compliance with the MCR and non-compliance with the SCR 60 6.6 - Any other information 60 Appendices 61 A - QRT S.02.01.01 Balance Sheet 62 B - QRT S.05.01.01 Premiums, claims & expenses by line of business 65 C - QRT S.05.02.01 Premiums, claims & expenses by country 67 D - QRT S.12.01.02 Life & health slt technical provisions 69 E - QRT S.22.01 - Impact of long term guarantees measures and transitionals 71 F - QRT S.23.01.01 Own funds 72 G - QRT S.23.01.22 Own funds 75 H - QRT S.25.01.01(A,S) - Solvency Capital Requirement - for undertakings on Standard Formula 76 I - QRT S.28.01.01(A,S) - Minimum Capital Requirement - Only life or only non- life insurance or reinsurance activity 79 he OneLife Group (the Group or OneLife) is composed of The OneLife Holding S.à r.l. (the Parent Company) and its subsidiary, The OneLife Company S.A. (the
+5. .
+Valuation for Solvency Purposes 47

+5.1 - Assets 47

+5.2 - Technical provisions 48

+5.3 - Other Liabilities 53

+5.4 - Alternative methods for valuation 54

+5.5 - Any other information 54

+6. .
+Capital Management 55

+6.1 - Own Funds 55

+6.1.1 Capital Management Process 55

+6.1.2 Tiering and Quality of Own Funds 55

+6.1.3 Comparison of Own Funds to Financial Statements 58

+6.2 - Solvency Capital Requirement and Minimum Capital Requirement 59

+6.3 - Use of the duration-based equity risk sub-module in the calculation of the Solvency Capital Requirement 60

+6.4 - Differences between the standard formula and any internal model used 61

+6.5 - Non-compliance with the MCR and non-compliance with the SCR 61

+6.6 - Any other information 61

+A ppendices 62

+A. QRT S.02.01.02 - Balance Sheet 63

+B. QRT S.05.01.02 - Premiums, claims & expenses by line of business 67

+C. QRT S.05.02.01 - Premiums, claims & expenses by country 68

+D. QRT S.12.01.02 - Life & health SLT technical provisions 71

+E - QRT S.22.01 - Impact of long term guarantees measures and transitionals 73

+F. QRT S.23.01.01.01 - Own funds 74

+G. QRT S.23.01.01.02 - Réconciliation Reserve 77

+H - QRT S.25.01.01(A,S) - Solvency Capital Requirement - for undertakings on Standard Formula 79

+I - QRT S.28.01.01(A,S) - Minimum Capital Requirement - Only life or only non-life insurance or reinsurance activity 81

-Company).
-It is an insurance group whose sole and only insurance entity as of 31 December 2019 is The OneLife Company S.A. (the Company), an insurance company licenced in Luxembourg.
+he OneLife Group (the Group or OneLife) is composed of The OneLife Holding S.à r.l. (the Parent Company) and its subsidiary, The OneLife Company S.A. (the Company).
+It is an insurance group whose sole and only insurance entity as of 31 December 2020 is The OneLife Company S.A., an insurance company licenced in Luxembourg.

-This is the Fourth Solvency & Financial Condition Report (SFCR) provided by the Company under the Delegated Regulation (UE) 2015/35 from the European Commission dated 10 October 2014, completing the European Parliament and Council Directive on the business of Insurance and Reinsurance (Solvency II).
-The current SFCR covers the period from 1 January 2019 until 31 December 2019 (the Reporting Period).
+This is the Fifth Solvency & Financial Condition Report (SFCR) provided by the Company under the Delegated Regulation (UE) 2015/35 from the European Commission dated 10 October 2014, completing the European Parliament and Council Directive on the business of Insurance and Reinsurance (Solvency II).
+The current RSR covers the period from 1 January 2020 until 31 December 2020 (the Reporting Period).

 When applicable, a summary of material changes since last SFCR issued is included in the current report.

-When required to justify significant variances from one year to another that result from the Merger (refer to subsequent disclosure), APICIL Life S.A. figures are extracted from its audited annual accounts for the year ended 31 December 2018.
+The figures included in the current SFCR are extracted from the Company's audited annual accounts for the year ended 31 December 2020.

 The purpose of the SFCR is to satisfy the reporting requirement to the Commissariat aux Assurances (CAA or Regulator) under the EU wide regulatory regime for insurance companies, known as Solvency II.
 This regime requires reporting and disclosure arrangements to be put in place by insurers and some of that is required to be public and published on the Company's public website as the current SFCR while another document required is purely issued to the CAA (referring to a specific apart confidential report-Regular Supervisor Report - RSR).
 The elements of the disclosure relate to business performance, governance, risk profile, solvency and capital management.
 The ultimate Administrative Body that has the responsibility for all these matters is the Company's Board of Directors (BoD) with the support of various governance and control functions that it has put in place to monitor and manage the business.